We all know there’s no such thing as perfect. Life is messy and complicated. Striving for perfection is futile – and exhausting!

 We ruin things by clinging on too tight.
 We rarely enjoy the journey because we’re looking ahead instead of experiencing the moment.
 And even if we achieve the end goal and it ends up just perfect, we’re normally too fraught to appreciate it.

-I decided to give up perfect a long time ago.
+I gave up on perfect a long time ago

 I realised that I cannot possibly be a perfect person.
 I will never be a perfect mother or a perfect friend.
 My children will never be perfect and nor will my marriage.
 We’re all fine just the way we are – lovely and flawed in all sorts of ways.